dmparker0/nflsim/README.md

 simulation.run()
 ```

-The run() method will return a reference to the Sim object, so this syntax is also acceptable:
+The run() method will return a reference to the Simulate object, so this syntax is also acceptable:
 ```python
 simulation = nflsim.Simulate(season=2018, n_sims=10000, pwr_systems=systems).run()
 ```